 Interface binding

 Since the APIs described here utilize a WebSocket interface, the Broadcaster Application can rely on standard browser functionality to open the connection and no specific functionality needs to be present in the application.
-For a companion device, support is dependent on the operating system, but most modern mobile operating systems such as iOS and Android provide native support for WebSockets.

 In order to communicate with the WebSocket server provided by the receiver, the broadcaster application needs to know the URL of the WebSocket server.
 The WebSocket server location may be different depending on the network topology (e.g., integrated vs. distributed architecture), or it may be different depending on the receiver implementation.
-In order to hide these differences from the broadcaster application, the Broadcaster Application Entry Page URL is launched with a query term parameter providing information regarding the location of the Receiver WebSocket Server.
+In order to hide these differences from the Broadcaster Application, the Broadcaster Application Entry Page URL is launched with a query term parameter providing information regarding the location of the Receiver WebSocket Server.

-When an entry page of a Broadcast Application is loaded on the user agent, the URL shall include a query term providing the base URI of the ATSC 3.0 WebSocket Interface supported by receivers.
+When an entry page of a Broadcast Application is loaded on the User Agent, the URL shall include a query term providing the base URI of the ATSC 3.0 WebSocket Interface supported by receivers.
 Using the ABNF syntax, the query component shall be as defined below:

 query = "wsURL=" ws-url